 At Tørskind Grusgrav (former gravel pit) modern art melts into the landscape with impressive land art sculptures by Robert Jacobsen and Jean Clareboudt.

 Bindeballe Station features an exhibition on the history of the Vandel railway line.
 Here you also find kitchen, WC and showering facilities for ramblers and cyclists and a small campsite.
-Bindeballe Købmandsgård (old grocer's shop) from 1897 is a quaint blend of village grocery store and Denmark’s largest merchant museum, a pavilion, cabins for rent, etc.
+Bindeballe Købmandsgård from 1897 is a charming old-fashioned general store with Denmark’s largest merchant museum, a pavilion, cabins for rent, etc.